 Part 1: Common Best Practices in Using Artificial Intelligence for Successful Digitalization

-We hear plenty about digitalization, but often companies are unclear and use different approaches and technologies to achieve digitalization.
-Some have had great success and demonstrate business value in the first six months, and others stuggle to deliver value after millions of dollars in investments.
-To successfully leverage AI, companies should have the ability to quickly build AI-enabled applications that either automate tasks or augment human decision making.
+We hear plenty about digitalization, but often companies use different approaches and technologies to achieve digitalization.
+Some companies have great success and demonstrate business value in the first six months, while others struggle to deliver value after investing millions of dollars over many months.
+To effectively leverage AI, companies must quickly create AI-enabled applications that automate tasks or augment human decision-making.

-Maana is working with the most innovative industrial companies in the world that have made digitalization a strategic imperative using AI and analytics.
-We count organizations, such as Airbus, Maersk, Shell, and Chevron among our customer base.
-The focus of these companies’ AI initiatives is to help their most valuable employees, such as drilling engineers or logistics experts, make better decisions around high-impact operations like logistics and contingency management, or exploration and drilling.
+Maana is working with some of the most innovative industrial companies in the world.
+Many in our customer base—including Airbus, Maersk, Shell, and Chevron—have made digitalization a strategic imperative using AI and analytics.
+Their focus is to help their most valuable employees, such as drilling engineers or logistics experts, make better decisions around high-impact operations like logistics and contingency management, or exploration and drilling.
 Our customers have identified anywhere from 100 to 400 operations and decisions that, when improved with AI, will increase gross margins anywhere from $1 billion to $5 billion annually.

-The CDOs that are successfully delivering value from AI typically form a close partnership with line-of-business executive sponsors, such as a head of logistics in transportation or VP of drilling at an oil company.
-Often, the business executive sponsor identifies 2-3 operations that they want to improve using AI, with the goal of delivering the biggest business value.
-The CDO and sponsor then partner with a best-of-breed AI software company that provides software that is easy to use by employees of the company.
-Ultimately, this internal partnership, coupled with the right software will enable the company to demonstrate business value in less than 6 months.
-The first few use cases, easily demonstrate the opportunity for additional operations that can be optimized as each operations often impacts multiple other operations in the value chain.
+CDOs who successfully deliver value from AI typically form a close partnership with line-of-business executive sponsors, such as the Head of Logistics in Transportation or the VP of Drilling at an oil company.
+Often, the business executive sponsor identifies 2-3 operations that have the most potential for both AI-enabled improvement and biggest business value.
+The CDO and sponsor then partner with a best-of-breed AI software company that provides user-friendly software for employees of the company.
+Ultimately, this internal partnership, coupled with the right software, will enable the company to demonstrate business value in fewer than 6 months.
+The first use cases easily demonstrate the opportunity for additional operations that can be optimized, as each operation often impacts several other operations in the value chain.